CENTER FOR THE UNITED STATES AND COLD WAR FELLOWSHIPS AND TRAVEL GRANTS

 The Center's Agnese N. Haury travel grants range from $500 to $3,000, depending on need, to support research in the holdings of the Tamiment Library.
 Research trips may last any length of time, however only scholars outside the New York metropolitan area will be considered.
 This year there will be at least three travel grants.

-The post-doctoral, dissertation, and travel grant recipients are selected on the basis of the applicant's scholarly qualifications; the scholarly significance of the project to the Center's mission to support research on the Cold War; and the appropriateness of the proposed study to the Tamiment Library's collections.
+The post-doctoral, dissertation, and travel grant recipients are selected on the basis of the applicant's scholarly qualifications and the scholarly significance of the project to the Center's mission to support research on the Cold War.
+Preference will be given to those projects that rely heavily on Tamiment's collections on the Left, the labor movement, or the Alger Hiss case.

 All fellowship applicants should submit a curriculum vitae, a short project description (5 pages maximum), three letters of recommendation from professional references and a short statement describing the relevance of the collections of the Tamiment Library to the project.
 Applicants for the travel grants should send a curriculum vitae, a short project description (3 pages maximum), one letter of professional reference, a travel budget and a short statement regarding the relevance of the collections of the Tamiment Library to the project.

-Please submit all materials by March 31, 2015 to Dr. Timothy Naftali, co-director, Center for the United States and the Cold War at ColdWarCenter@nyu.edu.
+Please submit all materials by March 31, 2016 to Timothy V Johnson, Tamiment Library Director and co-director, Center for the United States and the Cold War at ColdWarCenter@nyu.edu.
 When submitting a dissertation or post-doctoral fellowship application, please use the following format in the subject line: Cold War Center Fellowship Application LAST NAME.
 For travel grants, please use the subject line Cold War Center Travel Application LAST NAME.

 For more information about the Center please click here.